You are hereHome ›

 Take part in the survey

-Step 5: Familiarise yourself with the 30 target species for your state or region.
+Step 6: Select your region from the drop down list if it doesn't automatically update.
+Familiarise yourself with the 30 (or so) target species for your state or region.
 If you have entered your address in 'About My Garden' details of your membership, your location and the 30 birds from your region will automatically load.
 If you have not done this or you are surveying a different location, select either the state or region you are in from the available options in the 'Location' box, and a list of birds will appear at the bottom of the page.

-To show a photo, call and information about any of these birds, click 'Info'.
+To show a photo, call and information about any of these birds, click on the link for each species.

 If you are doing a 20 minute survey, type in the numbers of individuals you saw.
-If you are completing a weekly or annual survey, type '1' in the 'number' box corresponding to each bird species that you recorded.
+If you are completing a weekly or annual survey, type '1' in the 'number' box corresponding to each bird species that you recorded (as we only use presence/absence data for these survey types).
 To add a bird not in the list of 30 bird species, type the name in the box above the bird survey table and select from the list that appears.
 This will automatically put the bird species into your table.
+(Hint: type slowly and wait for the bird list to load.
+Check you know the proper common name for the species)

 - Bird Finder